Marlon Motlop: Music career

 During his last year of playing football in the SANFL, Motlop started developing his career as a musician, playing as a band with team-mate Rulla Kelly-Mansell.
-The duo, as MRLN x RKM, opened for Midnight Oil and Vika and Linda at WOMADelaide in March 2021, along with other First Nations artists.
+The duo, as Mrln x Rkm, opened for Midnight Oil and Vika and Linda at WOMADelaide in March 2021, along with other First Nations artists.
 Their performance was well-received and gained a glowing review in Rolling Stone Australia.
 They released their first single, "Black Swan" in June 2021.
 The duo also perform as Marlon x Rulla.

-Also known as MARLON, Motlop has also performed at the Bass In the Grass Festival and AFL Sir Doug Nicholls Round in front of over 30,000 fans.
-MARLON released three tracks in 2021, and featured Urthboy's Jangle Bells, with their collaboration track "Balmy Christmas Eve" releasing on 15 December 2021.
+Motlop has also performed at the Bass In the Grass Festival and the AFL's Sir Doug Nicholls Round in front of over 30,000 fans.
+Motlop released three tracks in 2021, and featured on Urthboy's Jangle Bells, with their collaboration track "Balmy Christmas Eve" releasing on 15 December 2021.

+Motlop features on the 3% song "Blak Australia Policy" on their album, Kill the Dead.

 Singles

 Bush food

 Motlop is also involved with his cousin Daniel Motlop's native foods business, Something Wild, located in the Barossa Valley.